DANS-KNAW/dd-transfer-to-vault/docs/dev.md

 ## Prepare and start an ingest

-Once the dependencies and services are started you can ingest a single deposit by moving (not copy) a deposit (such as a zip of `src/test/resources/bags`) into `inboxes` configured in
+To start an ingest, copy a zipped bag (e.g. from `src/test/resources/bags`) into one of the `transfer-inboxes` configured in

     dd-transfer-to-vault/etc/config.yml